GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

     Domain/DEFAULT_TETRA/rockPerm is allocated with 1 quadrature points.
     Domain/DEFAULT_TETRA/rockPorosity is allocated with 1 quadrature points.
     Domain/DEFAULT_TETRA/nullSolid is allocated with 1 quadrature points.
-  PAMELAMeshGenerator CubeTetra: importing field data from mesh dataset
+  PAMELAMesh CubeTetra: importing field data from mesh dataset

 We see that we have now 366 nodes and 1153 tetrahedral elements.